fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

-#### BundleLocationName
+#### BundleLocationFacet
-**Description:** The BundleLocationName element contains the name of a location provided by services such as GeoNames.
+**Description:** The BundleLocationFacet element contains the name of a location provided by services such as GeoNames.
 This name is used to improve discoverability and to enhance the browsing and search experience.
 GeoNames field: *name* (or *toponymName*).

-	Discovery:					searchable
+	Discovery:					searchable, browsing facet
 	Display:					no
 	User provided:				no

 	ValueScheme:				string
-	Number of occurrences:  	0-unbounded
+	Number of occurrences:  	0-1
 	Multilingual:           	no
 	CCR prefLabel@en:       	place name
 	CCR URI:                	http://hdl.handle.net/11459/CCR_C-5580_03e458f2-f873-8645-76eb-40e001b6c1ac